gyrdym/ml_algo/README.md

 ### Read a dataset's file

-Download the dataset from [Pima Indians Diabets Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database).
+Download the dataset from [Pima Indians Diabetes Database](https://www.kaggle.com/uciml/pima-indians-diabetes-database).

 #### For a desktop application: